luisantoniocrag/mintlify-docs/README.md

 - Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
 - Page loads as a 404 - Make sure you are running in a folder with `docs.json`

+#### Adding a new page

+To add a new page, create a new markdown file in the `docs` folder.
+The page will automatically be added to the sidebar.

+To add a new page to the sidebar, add the page to the `docs.json` file.